West Texans, Mennonites at center of measles outbreak choose medical freedom over vaccine mandates

 Brownfield Mayor Eric Horton is pro-Trump, he said, but also pro-MMR vaccine.

-His county was hard-hit by COVID-19, Horton said, with nearly 90 deaths.
-So when measles cases came to his town of 8,600, Horton feared for his community.
-He said the local hospital has been busy administering vaccines since the outbreak started.
+His county was hard-hit by COVID-19, with nearly 90 deaths.
+So when measles came to his town of 8,600, Horton feared for his community.
+He said the local hospital has been busy administering vaccines.

-Across the region, people echoed this sentiment about routine childhood vaccinations in interviews with the AP and The Texas Tribune.
-Often, though, they are less supportive of COVID-19 and flu shots.
+Across the region, people echoed this sentiment about childhood vaccinations.
+Often they were less supportive of COVID-19 and flu shots.

 “It’s frustrating that (Mennonites) don’t vaccinate, and they put other people’s families and children at exposure for it,” said Stephen Spruill, a 36-year-old trucker from Seminole.